LLMs, coding agents, benchmarks grounding

 Granted.
 For individual users, they are testing things based on their own specific context, and while things might work well there, it doesn’t say much about how well it might work for my own specific context.
 The smarter the thing, the harder to evaluate.
 Repeat.

-I can see that there is a point in this one off “throwaway” prototyping approaches or other simple, well defined applications with plenty of precursors.
+I can see that there is a point in this one off “throwaway” prototyping approaches or other simple, well defined applications with plenty of precursors (a website).
 I have not seen maintainability of agent’s code output being evaluated.
 And again, the stereotyping machine will make good interpolations between minor variations of the same thing, but it will fail without notice on anything that is not in the training distribution.
 By construction.
 Period.

 Contamination seems rather minor though when you can just cheat on your exam.
 The cheating phenomenon seems to have become large during last year.
-For completeness, also called reward hacking.
+For completeness, this is also called reward hacking.
 The issue not only pertains to benchmarking but also to in-the-field use.

 Prime example for cheating?
 ImpossibleBench :) If you report more than 0% on this benchmark, you cheated, I love it https://arxiv.org/pdf/2510.20270v1